 When we develop product recipes we focus on: 1) saving money, 2) simplicity, 3) and effectiveness.

 - find the written instructions below

 - visit page three for tips to avoid clumping, cost savings breakdown, and borax safety.

-Note: No time or desire to make your own natural cleaners?
-Then we recommend buying these natural cleaner brands.
+Note: No time or desire to make your own dishwasher detergent?
+You can always purchase natural brands like these.